 How does SD-WAN fit into a UCaaS Strategy?

-SD-WAN Enables Centralized Management and Provisioning
+SD-WAN Supports Centralized Management and Zero-Touch Provisioning

-UCaaS also becomes more accessible because the underlying architecture can be fully managed by a service provider.
+With SD-WAN UCaaS becomes more accessible because the underlying architecture can be fully managed by a service provider.
 Need to extend services to a newly acquired business?
 SD-WAN supports zero-touch provisioning, enabling a remote office employee to plug the device in to get it up and running.
 There is no need to send IT to the branch office.
 All services, including unified communications, network configurations and updated policies, can be provisioned and managed through a centralized dashboard.
 This option also affords organizations access to analytics about the performance of unified communications traffic across the different circuits.

 SD-WAN also provides failover, automatically switching traffic from one circuit to another in case of an outage or slowdown.